A quantum algorithm for solving 0-1 Knapsack problems: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper we have proposed and investigated a quantum method for solving the 0-1-$\KP$.
-Due to our high-level simulator, we were able to collect numerical data, rather than mere extrapolation, for benchmark instances with up to 1600 variables.
+In this paper, we have proposed and investigated the Quantum Tree Generator (QTG), a quantum method for solving instances of the 0-1 knapsack problem.
+The QTG-based search emerges as a highly problem-specific version of quantum amplitude amplification with improved incorporation of the underlying classical structure at hand.
+Due to our novel runtime calculator, we were able to collect numerical data, rather than mere extrapolation, for benchmark instances of various difficulty with up to 600 variables.

-On the evaluated benchmarks, the quantum method admitted favourable runtimes for instances with at least 600 variables while also requiring a significantly smaller amount of memory.
-Both results together -- runtime and (enormous) memory savings -- hint at a possible practical quantum advantage for solving the 0-1-$\KP$.
+On the evaluated benchmarks, the quantum method admitted favourable runtimes for hard instances with at least 100 variables while requiring a significantly smaller amount of memory.
+Both results together -- runtime and (enormous) memory savings -- hint at a possible \emph{practical} quantum advantage for solving 0-1-$\KP$ instances.

-The only downside with which the runtime results must be viewed is the reduced success probabilities.
-However, by leveraging the reduced number of qubits in contrast to the classical memory, we can increase the success probability of the algorithm by executing \textbf{QMaxSearch} in parallel multiple times, without affecting the runtime of the QTG.

-It is important to acknowledge that there exist several other potential ways for improvement.
-These areas of potential enhancement encompass the utilisation of upper bound heuristics within the QTG to reduce branching, or the utilisation of a preprocessing branch-and-bound procedure, such that the QTG-based search is executed only on the remaining subsequent problem, or to use a different bias function based on the cost of the items.
+It is essential to acknowledge that there exist several other potential ways for improvement.
+These areas of potential enhancement encompass the utilisation of upper bound heuristics within the QTG to reduce branching, or the utilisation of a preprocessing branch-and-bound procedure, such that the QTG-based search is executed only on the remaining subsequent problem, or to use a different bias function based on the weight of the items.